Marvellous-Codeworks/Homepage/docs/TMS/faq.md

 ### Is TMS free?
 Does it collect my data?

 TMS is completely free, contains no ads, and collects no user data.
-Everything stays local to your browser profile, with one opt-in exception: if you enable the [Google Drive backup destination](./pages/backup-sync#google-drive), your own session backups are uploaded directly to your own Google Drive — never to a Marvellous Codeworks server.
+Everything stays local to your browser profile, with one opt-in exception: if you enable the [Google Drive backup destination](./pages/backup-sync#google-drive), your own session backups are uploaded directly to your own Google Drive, never to a Marvellous Codeworks server.
 See [Permissions](./permissions) for a full breakdown.

 ### What happened to The Great Suspender?